tomoyukikashiro/blog.tomoyukikashiro.me/contents/ja/what-is-new-in-chrome-devtools.md

 ---
 date: 2019-06-01
-title: What's new in Chrome DevTools
+title: What's new in Chrome DevTools 2019
-summary: I would like to summalize Chrome DevTools Updates since Goolge I/O 2018.
+summary: I would like to summalize Chrome DevTools Updates for 2019.
 slug: what-is-new-in-chrome-devtools
 lang: ja
 tags: [javascript, devtools]